 To create our candles we started by decorating our tubes with a selection of paint & eco-glitter.

-To make the cut-out shapes in the candles I gently folded the tp roll in half & cut out half the desired shape.
+To make the cut-out shapes in the candles I gently folded the tube in half & cut out half the desired shape.
 So for example, to make the heart I cut out this shape.

 To make flames for the candles we used yellow foam which we roughly cut into flame shapes, & stuck to the inside of our candles.

 2nd Candle - Peace (crown) This is a reminder that Jesus is the Prince of Peace.
 Jesus' light helps us to shine, & helps us find ways in which we can share God's peace with people around us.

 3rd Candle - Joy (star) This is a reminder of the star & the angels who brought tidings of great joy, & those who followed them to discover the joy in the stable.
 As we wait for Christmas Day we pray for those who'll be celebrating the joy of Christmas with us.

 4th Candle - Love (heart) This is a reminder of God's gift of love, Jesus.

 On Christmas Day we'll light a real candle & place in at the centre of our dining table to celebrate Jesus' birthday.

 To make our candles glow we tucked a led tealight under the base of each.
 As we reach each Sunday in Advent we'll be lighting the candles along with the previous ones.
-(We'll be lighting them at meal times & when people visit.)
+We'll also be lighting them at meal times & when people visit.